coder/docs/admin/satellites/geo-dns.md

 ---

 By default, the primary deployment and satellite deployments have different access URLs.
-The use of two access URLs can confuse engineering teams when it comes time to determine which access URL they should use for Coder.
+Using two access URLs can confuse engineering teams when it comes time to determine which one they should use for Coder.

 To prevent confusion, Coder supports an optional unified hostname configuration where the primary deployment and all satellite deployments share a hostname.
 All